isax785/api-file-transfer/readme.md

 # APIs File Transfer with PyQt5

-- [ ] copy here Obsidian notes

-This is a playground repo aimed at explaining how to transfer files between a client and a server.
+This is a playground repo aimed at providing a few ways to transfer files and contents between a client and a server.

-Here:
+Main specs:

 - Client: gui implemented in `PyQt5` using `requests` library for the API calls;
 - Server: a `flask` server implementing RESTful APIs.